Skip to content

 From the legends of the past to the current champions, these players have made their mark on the game and continue to inspire the next generation of snooker players.

-Here are the top 10 best snooker players ever:
+Here are the top 10 best snooker players of all time:

 10. Jimmy White

-Jimmy White is an English senior snooker player who has won three World Championships in the senior division.
+Jimmy White is an English senior snooker player who has won three World Seniors Championships, a record he shares with Steve Davis.

-White’s total record places him at the top of the list of the most successful snooker players.
+White’s total record places him at the top of the list of the most successful snooker players despite never winning the World Championship in the professional division.

-He is one of just a few players in the world who have made over 300 century breaks in professional play.
+He is also one of the few players to have made over 300 century breaks in professional competition and the first left-handed player to record a maximum break at the World Championship.

 9. Mark Selby